 Department of Transportation Announces New School Zone Automated Enforcement Locations

-Additional locations will increase traffic safety in school zones and city communities
+Additional enforcement locations will increase traffic safety in city communities

-BALTIMORE, MD (July 28, 2022) —The Baltimore City Department of Transportation would like to advise motorists of new automated speed enforcement locations as part of the City’s Automated Traffic Violation Enforcement System (ATVES).
+BALTIMORE, MD (September 27, 2023) — The Baltimore City Department of Transportation would like to advise motorists that new automated speed enforcement locations will soon be implemented, as part of the City’s Automated Traffic Violation Enforcement System (ATVES).

-Speed camera citations will begin on or about Monday, August 8, 2022 at the following locations, including multiple directions:
+Speed camera implementation will begin on or about Monday, October 16, 2023 at the following locations, including multiple directions:

 The block ranges and intersections listed above are approximations for the automated enforcement zones.
 Enforcement at all locations may be on a temporary, rotating, or permanent basis.
 To learn more about Baltimore’s ATVES program visit: https://transportation.baltimorecity.gov/atvesprogram.